AndrejaKardos/AndrejaKardos/README.md

 **Can you describe yourself a bit?**

-  I'm a progress-focused person, who thrives on learning and improvement.
-There's nothing more satisfying to me than solving a tricky problem, or finding a way to improve myself and the systems I work with.
-I value curiosity and deep understanding, so I spend a lot of my time understanding how everything works and why.
-I approach everything in life with a mindset of continuous improvement.
-  Outside of coding, I enjoy a mix of hobbies.
-I love walks and weight-lifting, and there's always some type of educational content or gadget within my reach I'm fiddling with.
-I love tinkering with projects like Lego Mindstorm robots and Arduino, or just trying to get faster at solving Rubik's cubes.
-When I'm not building something, you'll find me spending time with my partner and friends, playing video games or board games, or just having a chat about anything and everything.
-I love a good conversation, expecially when they lead to fresh ideas and new perspectives.
+  I'm all about learning, improving, and solving problems — whether it's in my work or in life.
+I love diving deep to understand how things work and figuring out how to make things better all the time.
+When I'm not coding, I'm either lifting weights, reading books, tinkering with gadgets, or trying to beat my Rubik's cube time.
+I also love spending time with my partner and friends, playing video games, tabletop games, or just having good conversations.

 <br>
    <p align="center">